e280/authlocal/README.md

 ## 🔐 questions and answers

+### 🫐 how local is authlocal?
+- https://authlocal.org/ is a fully-static clientside single-page application that operates without any remote services or databases.
+- despite being totally clientside, authlocal acts as a federated identity provider for third-party websites, communicating cross-origin via popup postmessage api.

-### 🫐 what's really going on under the hood?
+### 🫐 what's really going on, cryptographically?
+- authlocal depends on paul miller's [noble cryptography libraries](https://paulmillr.com/noble/).
+- every authlocal identity is an ed25519 keypair. we call the private key a `secret`, and the public key an `id`.
-- your site opens a popup to authlocal and asks for "delegates", which are signed by the user identity's secret key.
+- third-party websites open a popup to authlocal and ask for "delegates", which are ed25519 keypairs derived from the user's secret key (and also bound to the app origin and provided purpose and scope).
-- a delegate is a new keypair that comes with a "proof" token which proves that the delegate was signed by the user secret. a delegate can sign new "claim" tokens on behalf of the user, which have a verifiable chain-of-custody back to the user secret.
+- a delegate comes with a "proof" token signed by the user secret, which includes the user id and proves that the delegate is legitimate.
+- a delegate can sign new "claim" tokens on behalf of the user, which include the proof token, and thus have a verifiable chain-of-custody back to the user. claims can contain any arbitrary data *(such as a request like "read my private profile"),* which a third-party server can verify.
-- in a standard login flow, your site asks for two delegates: one ephemeral "auth" delegate that expires in 30 days, and one stable "crypt" delegate for end-to-end encryption. the "auth" delegate can be used to sign new claims for any data or request *(eg, "i am user abc123 and i want to write data to the server"),* which your server can verify.
+- in the default standard login flow, websites ask for two delegates: one ephemeral "auth" delegate that expires in 30 days, and one stable "crypt" delegate with a secret for end-to-end encryption.

-### 🫐 why not passkeys or pairwise?
+### 🫐 why not passkeys?
+- unlike passkeys, authlocal lets you see your seed. you can put it on paper.
-- we believe users *want* a simple "just works" experience where they have a stable identity across apps.
+- passkeys have a pairwise design with separate credentials for each app. instead, authlocal lets users carry a stable identity across apps. it's a tradeoff.
-- we want devs to weave an ecosystem of interoperable apps and services, eg, a messenger service that interoperates with a friends-list service, etc, without annoying account-linking flows.
-- passkeys are inherently pairwise and hostile to these goals -- however in the future we may be able to add a passkey-flow feature which unlocks an authlocal identity.
-- we let users decide whether they want to share an identity across apps, or not -- that's why they can create multiple identities.
+- as a potential future feature, authlocal might even use passkeys as one way to recover identities.